programminghistorian/jekyll/en/lessons/gravity-model.md

 To make the tutorial quicker easier to complete, the data for each of the 5 variables and each of the 32 counties have already been compiled and cleaned, and can be seen in Table 3 or downloaded as a [csv file](/assets/gravity-model/VagrantsExampleData.csv).
 This table also includes the known number of vagrants from that county, as observed in the primary source record:

-<tablecaption>Table 3: The five variables used in the model, for each of the 32 counties.
-These are the data that go into the model to calculate the result.</tablecaption>
+<caption>Table 3: The five variables used in the model, for each of the 32 counties.
+These are the data that go into the model to calculate the result.</caption>

 | County            | Vagrants | $$d$$ km to London | $$P$$ Population (persons) | $$Wa$$ Average Wage (shillings) | $$WaT$$ Wage Trajectory 1767-95 (% change) | $$Wh$$ Wheat Price (shillings) |
 | -------------    |:---:|:---:|:---:|:---:|:---:|:---:|